-The National Scout Service and Parade took place on 26 April 2015.
+The next National Scout Service and Parade will take place on 24 April 2016.

 In the morning, Queen's Scouts form up in Victoria Barracks for a rehearsal, while adult award holders take part in a Mattins service in St George's Chapel.

 Around midday, the Quadrangle (a private area, which is a privilege for us to use) fills with approximately 2,000 award holders and guests.
 Here they take part in and view the National Scout Parade and review.
 The Queen's Scouts then parade into the Quadrangle and the review takes place before the parade moves down to St George's Chapel for the National Scout Service.

 Additional guests join at the Lower Ward to watch the Parade and take part in the service as it is relayed over the PA system to the crowds outside.
 Finally, the Parade moves out of the castle and back to the Royal Mews.

 Photos of the 2015 event can be viewed online.